espiem/Quartz/content/z_mechanics/Character Building V1.3/Character Building/Spells/Unfolding Wind Crash.md

 # Unfolding Wind Crash
 ![[systems-pf2e-icons-spells-teleport.webp|150]]

 You jump up to 120 feet in any direction and then deal 18d6 bludgeoning damage to creatures within a 20‐foot emanation after you land, with a basic Reflex save.
-Creatures who critically fail are also knocked [[Prone]].
+Creatures who critically fail are also knocked [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Conditions/Prone]].

 * * *